 If you get a chance, try to view the cherry trees or other wonders of Spring.
 It’s rejuvenating!

-This artilce was posted on Friday, April 9th, 2010 at 6:46 pm and is filed under Easter, Hanami - Cherry Blossom Viewing, Holidays Around the World, Poetry, Poetry about the Seasons, Seasonal, Spring.
+This article was posted on Friday, April 9th, 2010 at 6:46 pm and is filed under Easter, English, Hanami - Cherry Blossom Viewing, Holidays Around the World, Languages, Poetry, Poetry about the Seasons, Seasonal, Spring.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “"Loveliest of Trees" – A Poem about the Cherry Tree with MP3 Recording”